alokmht07/KIRANAWALA/readme.md

 ## Configuration

-1. Create a `.env` file in the `root` directory with the following environment variables:
+1. Create a `.env` file in the `server` directory with the following environment variables:

    ```env
    FRONTEND_URL = frontend_host_url